livioribeiro/selva/docs/index.md

 Selva is a tool for creating ASGI applications that are easy to build and maintain.

-It comes with a dependency injection system built upon Python type annotations.
+It is based on Starlette and Pydantic and comes with a dependency injection system built upon Python type annotations.

 ## Quickstart